Ellen Dissanayake

-Ellen Dissanayake (born Ellen Franzen), an American author and scholar focusing on "the anthropological exploration of art and culture".
+Ellen Dissanayake (born Ellen Franzen), an American anthropologist and writer focusing on art and culture.
 She lives in Seattle, Washington, and is affiliated with the University of Washington.

 Biography

 Dissanayake's birth name was Ellen Franzen; she was born in Illinois and raised in Walla Walla, Washington, where her father was an engineer and her mother a homemaker.
 She received a B.A. degree from Washington State University in 1957 (Humanities: Music and Philosophy) and an M.A. from the University of Maryland in 1970.
 (Art History) For her work she has received an Honorary Doctorate of Humane Letters from the Maryland Institute College of Art (MICA), Baltimore, in 2013.